algosup/2024-2025-project-1-fpga-team-2/documents/functional/functional_specs.md

 **What controls are available to the player?**

-- Players can move the frog up, down, left, or right using the switches of the board.
+- Players can move the raccoon up, down, left, or right using the switches of the board.

 **What happens when the player moves the frog?**

-- The frog moves one step in the chosen direction, and if the switch is maintained, the frog will pursue his way in the choosen direction until the switch is released.
+- The raccoon moves one step in the chosen direction, and if the switch is maintained, the raccoon will pursue his way in the choosen direction until the switch is released.

 **What restrictions are there on movement?**

-- The frog cannot move off the screen.
+- The raccoon cannot move off the screen.
 - Movement are restricted based on obstacles such as traffic, water, and boundaries.
+- The raccoon cannot move in other ways than that : top, bottom, right and left.

 <br>